odoo/odoo/doc/howtos/web.rst

     currently empty, will hold the CSS_ for pet store content ``oepetstore/static/xml/petstore.xml``
-    Mostly empty, will hold :ref:`reference/qweb` templates ``oepetstore/static/js/petstore.js``
+    Mostly empty, will hold :ref:`reference/qweb` templates
+    This is also where the script tag lies which will load petstore.js ``oepetstore/static/js/petstore.js``
     The most important (and interesting) part, contains the logic of the application (or at least its web-browser side) as javascript.
 It should